element-hq/element-web/docs/theming.md

  JSON Based Themes (Labs Feature):
 ==================================

-Themes derived from the built in themes may also be defined in settings.
+When [`feature_custom_themes`](https://github.com/vector-im/element-web/blob/master/docs/labs.md#custom-themes-feature_custom_themes) is enabled, JSON based themes derived from the built in themes may also be defined in settings.

 To avoid name collisions, the internal name of a theme is `custom-${theme.name}`.
 So if you want to set the custom theme below as the